M1-CHPS/glhpc/docs/lecture2.md

 That's a speedup of $\times 235$.

-We will see later in this course how this is possible thanks to the compiler.
+We will see later in this course how this is possible.

 ## Numpy and other libraries  {.alert}

-Note that we could use `numpy` or the `sum` python function: but those are actually implemented in `C`
+Note that we could use `numpy` or the `sum` python function: but those are actually implemented in `C` !

 ---